antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 Find out more on how Magic Find works over at [Hero Siege 2 Roadmap - Magic Find & Drops](https://docs.google.com/spreadsheets/d/1QWjl6lITbMkjptYPIRwnIVUs7JQkqfEqAILlCgp1zAM/edit#gid=1759635168).

 <!--- TODO:
-- DOES IT ALSO AFFECT CHASE ITEMS -->
+- DOES IT ALSO AFFECT CHASE ITEMS?
+- DOES IT WORK IN FRACTIONS?
+E.G. ITEM DROP CHANCE: 1/5000, will do 10% MF DO ANYTHING IN THIS PARTICULAR CASE? -->

 ----